schambig/schambig/README.md

 ### More about me:

-* 🛠 I am currently improving my Data Structure and Algorithms skills (in C language). <!--and documenting the process, take a look at the repository:
+* 🛠 I am currently improving my Data Structure and Algorithms skills. <!--and documenting the process, take a look at the repository:
 [Data Structures](https://github.com/schambig/data_structures)-->
-* 👨🏻‍💻 I am currently learning Python, HTML and CSS.
+* 👨🏻‍💻 I am currently learning JavaScript.
 * 📝 I write about the cool stuff that I am learning, read my latest blog post [here.](https://medium.com/@schambig/)
 * 🚀 I look forward to collaborate with the Open Source Community, feel free to reach out to me.
 * 💬 Ask me about anything tech related, I am happy to help.